 influxd-ctl add-meta enterprise-meta-01:8091 influxd-ctl add-meta enterprise-meta-02:8091 influxd-ctl add-meta enterprise-meta-03:8091

-Note: Please make sure that you specify the fully qualified host name of the meta node during the join process.
-Please do not specify
+Note: Specify the hostname of the meta node during the join process.
+Do not specify

 The expected output is: